 This is likely due to a couple of things: many companies rely on scripts and set processes to get through support calls, and just as many don’t hire very carefully when looking for service employees.
 Their main goals for customer service are to hit certain rational metrics (response time, resolution rate, etc.) without spending too much money.
 You can also maintain monthly reports for monitoring these rational metrics.

 In general, though, I consider that a mistake.
-If you hire someone who can rapidly and accurate set out not only their side of an argument but also the customer’s side, it’ll help massively with defusing tension and getting things solved in a speedy manner.
+If you hire someone who can rapidly and accurately set out not only their side of an argument but also the customer’s side, it’ll help massively with defusing tension and getting things solved in a speedy manner.
 What’s more, that employee’s strong communication skills will prove useful internally, helping them motivate their colleagues and drive them to achieve better things.